MacPu/MPBluetoothKit/README.md

 #MPBluetoothKit
-This is a block-based framework for building Bluetooth iOS apps using the CoreBluetooth Framework.Its a very powerful and useful,and very easy to use it .
+This is a block-based framework for building Bluetooth iOS apps using the CoreBluetooth Framework.Its a very powerful and useful,and very easy to use it . originally developed for BI-CI

 ####Version
 v0.1